merlinvn/my-modern-cpp-template/README.md

 # My modern C++ template project

-## First step
+## How to work with this template

 1. Edit CMakeLists.txt
   * Change project name
   * Change the C++ standard (if needed)
 2. Bootstrap vcpkg
-  * Install dependent libraries
+3. Install dependent libraries
-3. Build
+4. Build

 ## vcpkg